How long does water heater last

 Check the anode rod

-Inspect the anode rod and replace it if it is heavily corroded to prevent tank corrosion.
+Inspect the anode rod and replace it if it's heavily corroded, to protect the tank from rusting.

 Frequently Asked Questions